Common Types of Idiopathic Scoliosis

 The ribcage is rotated backwards and outwards on the right, and the spacing between the right side ribs is expanded; conversely on the left, the back and side of the rib cage is compressed and relatively flat, the left lower ribs are prominent on the front of the body.

-Additionally, the clinical characteristics, as described above, pertaining to the shoulders, shoulder blades, and ribcage are present in this type.
+Additionally, the clinical characteristics pertaining to the shoulders, shoulder blades, and ribcage are present in this type.

 The upper body is shifted right, to the side of the thoracic curvature in the mid thoracic region, which moves sideways, backwards and rotates in from the right.
 However, in this pattern, a structural curvature in the upper thoracic rotates in the opposite direction, to the left, weight bearing though, is still through the right leg, the side of the major mid thoracic curvature.